UPPMAX/R-python-julia-matlab-HPC/docs/r/load_runR.rst

       - Learners have found the module to be able to run R
       - Learners have loaded the module to be able to run R
       - Learners have run the R interpreter
+      - Learners have run the R command to get the list of installed R packages
       - Learners have run an R script from the command-line
       - Learners have been able to use the exercise files